 The results will never come if we continue down the same traditional paths of police recruiting so it’s time to destroy those old habits.

-Here are some myths on law enforcement recruiting.
+Here are some myths about police recruiting.

-We Aren’t Actually Recruiting
+We Aren’t Actually Recruiting: The Police Recruiting Myth

-This is over and it’s never coming back.
+This is over, and it’s never coming back.

-Recruiting Problems Are Not My Fault
+Police Recruiting Problems Are Not My Fault

 SMALL AGENCIES ARE THE LATEST TO SUFFER RECRUITING WOES

-Your initial response to this will be to ignore it because I know how difficult the climate has become and I know all too well how evil and corrupt the media and politicians have been but that is certainly not a new phenomenon.
+Your initial response to this will be to ignore it because I know how difficult the climate has become, and I know all too well how evil and corrupt the media and politicians have been, but that is certainly not a new phenomenon.

 How police leaders have reacted has changed.

-Recruiting Shortage Is Temporary
+Police Recruiting Shortage Is Temporary

 From a leadership and recruiting standpoint, we must adapt to these needs.